Skip to Main Content

 Yearly (or Twice-Yearly) Checkups

 It's important to schedule routine wellness exams for your dog, even if you think your dog is healthy.
-These exams, which should be done annually or twice a year, allow your vet to monitor your pet’s weight and identify any early signs of illness.
+These exams, which should be done annually or twice a year, allow your vet to monitor your pet’s weight and diagnose any early signs of illness.

 This helps ensure that conditions can be treated before they become more serious.
 If your dog is on a weight loss plan, schedule follow-up appointments with your vet to monitor your pet’s progress and make any necessary dietary adjustments.